 Oklahoma auto insurance laws also require insurance companies to offer uninsured/underinsured motorist coverage with minimum limits of $25,000/$50,000.
 However, this coverage can be rejected in writing by drivers who wish to opt out.

-It’s important to note that purchasing the minimum required coverage may leave OK drivers financially vulnerable.
+It’s important to note that purchasing the minimum required coverage may leave Oklahoma drivers financially vulnerable.
 For example, if you are the at-fault driver in a multiple-person, multiple-injury collision, minimum liability may not be enough to fully cover the resulting medical expenses.
 And if you can’t pay the difference out of pocket, the other drivers could sue.
 As such, insurance experts recommend purchasing a policy with higher limits if your budget allows.

 Is Oklahoma a no-fault state?

 Oklahoma is considered an at-fault state.
 This means a driver deemed fully at fault for a crash will typically be responsible for the medical expenses and property damage the other driver incurs.
-However, if the other driver is partially at fault, their compensation will be reduced based on their share of the responsibility.
+However, if the other driver is partially at fault, their compensation may be reduced based on their share of the responsibility.

 Penalties for driving without insurance in Oklahoma